 Backlinks as the most important OffPage factor

 Inbound links or backlinks are references that lead from other pages to your own.
 The following applies: A backlink profile should be natural and of high quality.
 Maybe the word “natural” seems a bit unusual to you in this context.
 The point is that backlinks can be created naturally.
-This means that a webmaster becomes aware of your content because it is a relevant and suitable addition to his own content and therefore links to your site.
+This means that a webmaster becomes aware of your content because it is a relevant and suitable addition to his own.
+Therefore, he links to your site.
 Unnatural ways to build backlinks include link purchases or private blog networks.
-Since Google does not like to see such things, these methods are penalized.
+Since Google does not like to see such things, these methods are penalized according to google guidelines.

 However, this doesn’t mean that you have to wait and twiddle your thumbs until inbound links arise all by themselves.
 A good and Google-accepted option is content outreach.
 Here you search for suitable pages that can link to your content and approach the webmasters specifically.
 They can decide for themselves whether the offered content fits well to their content and delivers the desired added value for their own visitors.
 These links from external sites to yours are evaluated by Google as a recommendation.
 This method is called link building, and it helps you to achieve better rankings.

 You should urgently keep your hands off of it!

 In the context of ranking factors, there are various methods that Google does not like to see.
 The consequence: You risk being penalized and thus worsening your rankings.
 Such measures belong to Black Hat SEO and are for example:

 Page Experience and Core Web Vitals as THE new ranking factor?

 From June 2021, a new ranking factor will accompany us: Core Web Vitals.
 These are now the talk of the town in the wake of the Page Experience Update.
 They are supposed to provide information about the performance of your website with the help of actual usage data.
 The Core Web Vitals consist of three parts.

 Stability of the content during loading (Visual Stability)